tFAQs-Frequently asked Questions Women Travelers have about Uganda

 How do I get to Uganda?

-A Ugandan Tourist Visa or East African Tourist Visa must be obtained online prior to your flight to Uganda.
+A Ugandan or East African Tourist Visa must be obtained online before your flight to Uganda.

-Fly into Entebbe, where you obtain your Visa and begin your Safari, ending in Kigali, Rwanda, after Trekking Gorillas in Bwindi Impenetrable Forest.
+Fly into Entebbe, where you obtain your Visa and begin your Safari, ending in Kigali, Rwanda, after Trekking Gorillas in Bwindi’s Impenetrable Forest.

-You can choose to get here from the US or Canada with Brussels Airline, KLM, Emirates, Qatar, Turkish and Egypt Air, Ethiopian, and Kenya Airways.
-Be sure to read out the Entebbe Airport information page for tourists, it will make the arrival and departure process much easier.
+You can get here from the US or Canada with Brussels Airline, KLM, Emirates, Qatar, Turkish and Egypt Air, Ethiopian, and Kenya Airways.
+Read the Entebbe Airport information page for tourists, making the arrival and departure process much more manageable.

 What should I wear?

-If you are in a city such as Kampala or Entebbe, things are different from upcountry.
-You will find that most women dress up nicely and are fashion conscious even if they are, for the most part, wearing quality and affordable second-hand clothing from North America and Europe.
+In a city like Kampala or Entebbe, things are different from the upcountry.
+You will find that most women dress up nicely and are fashion-conscious, even if they mostly wear quality and affordable second-hand clothing from North America and Europe.

 What should I wear?
 What you will wear during your time in Uganda depends on the purpose of your trip.
 If it is for business, then you should wear business attire.
 If you come as a volunteer, it depends on what you will be doing here.

 If you are coming for a safari, that too depends on the activities that you will be doing.
-Dressing for a primate trekking safari, hiking or climbing activity is different from going on game drives in a savannah park in Uganda.
+Dressing for a primate trekking safari, hiking, or climbing activity differs from going on game drives in a savannah park in Uganda.

 It is all about dressing for the Occasion.
 You will find more information below.